AmitKumarDas/amitkumardas.github.io/_posts/2016-04-09-kvm-based-crash-consistent-cloudbyte-storage-snapshots.md

 | 6  | nova-consoleauth | cbos | internal | enabled | up    | -               |
 | 7  | nova-compute     | cbos | nova     | enabled | up    | -               |
 +----+------------------+------+----------+---------+-------+-----------------+

+# Tried to create a VM from OpenStack
+# It failed with below error:
+# Error: No valid host was found.
+There are not enough hosts available.

+# Checking the nova service list gave the original error
+# i.e. nova-compute's status was disabled

 ```